Winnipeg Manitoba Temple: Design and architecture

 The building was inspired by “the concept of a little English country church”, along with traditional Latter-day Saint temple design.
 The temple has a cruciform plan, and inspiration was drawn from the Copenhagen Denmark Temple, as well as country churches in the United Kingdom, Canada, and the United States.
 Designed by Jeremy Woolf, its architecture reflects the heritage of the Manitoba region and its spiritual significance to the church.

 The temple is on a 7.7-acre plot, and its landscaping features gardens with over 1,000 shrubs and 128 trees.
 These elements are designed to provide a tranquil setting that enhances the sacred atmosphere of the site.
-A vjitvj distribution center is also located on the site.
+A distribution centre is also located on the site.

 The structure is constructed with Park Rose red brick, and “is the first temple done with red brick that is not a remodel or a renovation.”
 The exterior has slate roof tiles and a copper steeple.

 The interior has art glass, decorative painting, woodwork carving, and two original artworks.
 The interior design is centered on the prairie crocus, a Manitoban flower, and a color palette of soft purples, aqua, and green.

 The temple includes one instruction room, one sealing room, and one baptistry, each designed for ceremonial use.

 The design uses symbolic elements representing the heritage of the Manitoba region.
 Symbolism is important to church members and includes the prairie crocus flower motif found throughout the temple; the prairie crocus is a provincial flower of Manitoba and symbolizes “renewal after a difficult season,” because it is the first spring flower to bloom in Manitoba.